-Here’s how it works once your chat is scheduled: You call Ed approximately 15 minutes after the beginning of your meeting.
-This allows time for you to “prime the pump” for the discussion and maximize your time with Ed (and avoids the distraction of any late arrivals).
+Here’s how it works once your chat is scheduled: Your organizer and Ed will log in to the session 15 minutes before the scheduled start time to square away the logistics and to give Ed added insights into your group.
 Your conversation with the author lasts roughly 30 minutes (he doesn’t run a strict clock on these chats; the more engaging your insights and questions, the longer the conversation is likely to last).

 Your reading group members get to know Ed while discussing how they can become brilliant communicators by using strategies revealed in his books — the very same strategies that his more than 5000 students employ.